-- 3. The possession or cultivation of cannabis plants in your Accommodation or elsewhere in the residence complex is prohibited. - 4.
+- 1. Smoking or vaping cannabis products is permitted only at designated cannabis benches. - 2.
+Consuming cannabis products, serving cannabis, or carrying unsealed cannabis is not permitted in any areas including, but not limited to, lounges, patios, balconies, cluster walkways, elevators, washrooms, laundry rooms, hallways, stairwells, main floor foyers, , pod living areas, study rooms. - 3.
+The possession or cultivation of cannabis plants in your Accommodation or elsewhere in the residence complex is prohibited. - 4.
 Manufacturing of cannabis oil in a residence for the purpose of producing edibles for self or distribution is strictly prohibited. - 5.
 Cannabis products must be stored: - a. in your private space in your room.
 For example they cannot be stored in a shared fridge, freezer or cupboard; - b. with labels clearly indicating they contain cannabis; and - c. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates. - 6.
 Cannabis equipment must be stored: - a. in your private space in your room.
-For example it cannot be stored in a shared cupboard or closet; - b. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates; and - c. with labelling clearly indicating it is used to prepare or consume cannabis; - 8.
+For example it cannot be stored in a shared cupboard or closet; - b. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates; and - c. with labelling clearly indicating it is used to prepare or consume cannabis; - 7.
 You are responsible to manage the odour or residual odour on your person or personal affects that may negatively impact others in the residence community.
 Residence Services expects that you will make every possible effort to conceal the detectible odour of cannabis anywhere within the residence complex.